martoe/gradle-svntools-plugin/docs/GeneralConfig.md

     * **info.branch** "true" if the SVN URL refers to a branch
     * **info.tag** "true" if the SVN URL refers to a tag

 Note: The `svntools.info` object assumes that the current Gradle project has been checked out from SVN.
-To retrieve information about other SVN files or workspaces, use the "SvnInfo" task below.
+To retrieve information about other SVN files or workspaces, use the [SvnInfo task}(SvnInfo.md).

 ### Example